The HaC Mini installer will install the OpenCore bootloader along with patches, configurations, and drivers for a fully working Hackintosh.

 USB flash drive with at least 16GB of storage

-On another OSX machine (or another Hackintosh), download macOS Mojave or higher from the App Store.
+On another OSX machine (or another Hackintosh), download macOS Catalina or higher from the App Store.

 Insert your USB drive and open up Terminal.